FlareXes/iThACK-PassMag-Archive/README.md

 # Note For Testers:
-- I Hardcorded My Default Testing Credentials.
-So You Can Test That

 - Option 10 Allow To Copy Password On Clipboard If Present In Database When You Visit A Website.
 You Can Only Run This 10 Min In One Go

-- Only Windows Tested For Now.
-So Prefered OS To Run Is Windows 10
+- Compatible With Windows 10

 - I Used Unicode (Emoji) For Fun.
 So You Want Them To Visiable Then Run `_pw_manager.py` After Installation In **VsCode** Or **Windows Terminal**